Okinawa is said to be the “Hawaii” of Japan and is one of the most popular destinations for a tropical escape during national holidays.

 Watch dazzling dance performances to tropical music while you enjoy delicious food.
 I guarantee you will be exclaiming “This is the life!”

-There is more you can get up to in Okinawa of course, but if you’re heading there for a short break then this makes a good itinerary.
+There is much more you can get up to in Okinawa of course, but if you’re heading there for a short break, for a weekend perhaps from mainland Japan, then this makes a good basic itinerary.

-You can find loads more advice for travel in Japan at this Japan guide.
+You can find loads more advice for travel in Japan in my Japan guide.

 Also if you’re worried about the costs of a visit to Japan see this post about how Japan is cheaper than you may think.